 CADET FREQUENTLY ASKED QUESTIONS

 As a cadet of the California Maritime Academy, you are expected to act as a mature adult and future Maritime Officer and/or Business Professional.
 Only the highest standards of personal behavior, etiquette, and accountability are acceptable.
-During Orientation you will be made aware of campus rules and should therefore not place a Community Ambassador in any pressured situations regarding these rules -- do not put your Community Ambassador in a position where he/she must question or confront you on any issue dealing with cadet regulations.
-Your Community Ambassador will outline his/her policies for their home.
+During Orientation you will be made aware of campus rules and should therefore not place a Community Host in any pressured situations regarding these rules -- do not put your Community Host in a position where he/she must question or confront you on any issue dealing with cadet regulations.
+Your Community Host will outline his/her policies for their home.
 If you are uncertain, please ask!

-What are my Community Ambassador's responsibilities?
+What are my Community Host's responsibilities?

 What are the rules regarding alcohol?

 California State Law prohibits the sale or consumption of alcoholic beverages to anyone under 21 years of age.
 This restriction extends to you within a Community Host's home.
 You and your Community Host must understand that the consequences for the under age consumption of alcohol are severe.

 What are the rules regarding transportation?